Clan Donald USA

 If you are mostly interested in getting a new DNA test, go to our testing page.

 Clan Donald’s DNA project, now almost 20 years old, is among the largest family-based genetic genealogy project in the world.
-It has now reached the 2500 participant level.
+It has now reached the 3000 total participant level.

 In March 2004, Clan Donald Genetic Project announced a 25-marker signature for identifying descendants of Somerled, ancestor to many MacDonalds, MacDougalls, and MacAllisters, including our Clan Chiefs.
 Somerled was an important figure in the history of the western highlands of Scotland.
 He died in battle in 1164 while attacking Glasgow with 160 ships drawn from his own territories and from Dublin.
 His descendants controlled much of the west coast of Scotland and the Hebrides for more than 500 years.This website now identifies a 111-marker signature of Somerled and, with the express permission of our chiefs, shows the mutation of various key lines within the worldwide leadership of Clan Donald.
 For a discussion of Somerled's ancestry see Before Somerled.